 There are many types of depression.
-Some, called diurnal variations, involve symptoms getting worse at certain times of the day.
+Some involve symptoms that get worse at certain times of the day.

-Symptoms of depression can include feelings of helplessness, sadness, and hopelessness, and these may be worse in the morning.
-The common term for this diurnal variation is morning depression.
+Symptoms of depression can include feelings of helplessness, sadness, and hopelessness.

-To receive a diagnosis of depression, a person must experience five or more of the symptoms listed below for 2 weeks or more.
+For a diagnosis of depression, a person must experience five or more of the symptoms below for 2 weeks or more.

 Other symptoms include:

-- a depressed mood lasting for most of the day, almost every day, though it may be worse at certain times of day
+- a low mood lasting for most of the day, almost every day, though it may be worse at certain times of day

 - diminished or no enjoyment in nearly all activities